 11. The Single Cuff

-This one is great for bad hair days and casual office settings.
-Cuff the beanie once and wear it on the top of your head, with the beanie resting halfway down your ears.
+It is one of the great options for bad hair days or when you are in rush to reach the office for casual settings.
+Cuff your favorite beanie once and put it on your head, make sure the beanie resting halfway down to your ears.

 12. Beanie on Loose Hair

 Loose hair is a timeless win-win idea to try with a beanie.
-You can wear waves, curls, or just straight hair, and you’ll look stylish.
-Such a hairstyle is always girlish and it fits any outfit, from glam to a sporty one.
-Even if you have short hair, just show off some ticking them out of the beanie, and you’ll get a cool look.
+You have curly, straight or wavey any type of hair just get a few pair of beanie and you are ready to rock any outfit or meet up.
+For short hair, just show off some ticking them out of the beanie, and you’ll get a cool look.

 Try out these amazing looks, and let us know your favorite one.
 We would appreciate if you can tell us a new way to style beanie with long and short hair.